Boycotts of Israel: 2023–2025 embargoes

+In September 2025, Spain cancelled a contract to supply advanced air technology for the Eurofighter Typhoon fighter jet.
+The decision came after Spain implemented a law banning arms sales to Israel.

-Boycott, Divestment and Sanctions campaign
+Boycott, Divestment and Sanctions movement

-In 2005 over 170 Palestinian civil society organizations launched the Boycott, Divestment and Sanctions (BDS) movement.
-The goal of BDS is to subject Israel to boycott, divestment and sanctions until it withdraws from the occupied territories, removes the separation barrier in the West Bank, ensures full equality for Arab-Palestinian citizens of Israel, and grants the right of return of Palestinian refugees.
+In 2005, over 170 Palestinian civil society organizations launched the Boycott, Divestment and Sanctions (BDS) movement.
+The goal of BDS is to subject Israel to boycott, divestment and sanctions until it withdraws from the occupied territories, removes the separation barrier in the West Bank, ensures full equality for Arab–Palestinian citizens of Israel, and grants the right of return of Palestinian refugees.
 BDS is modeled after the anti-apartheid movement in South Africa.
 Its proponents compare the plight of the Palestinians with that of the black South Africans.

 A large number of activist groups around the world have heeded BDS' call and are advocating for boycotts of Israel.

 In July 2021, the Palestinian Authority arrested a singer who performed in a settlement in the West Bank, though the performance was for Palestinian workers only.